andifalk/w-jax-2017/README.md

 This demo implements a spring cloud config client connecting to the corresponding demo server and reads two configuration properties, one from git repo and one from vault.

+## Spring Reactive Vault Demo
+This demo shows how to use spring vault project together with reactive spring web (flux) and reactive spring security.
+During startup the demo application already creates some book test data and initializes an in-memory user store with secret password stored in vault.